hunie-son/hunie-son.github.io/_pages/about.md

 **[Mar.
 2024]** Our poster on the security of Machine Learning models, in collaboration with NSA, has been accepted to the CAE symposium.
 I will present the poster in Kentucky<br/>

 **[Dec.
-2023]** Our paper, "DefWeb: Defending User Privacy against Cache-based Website Fingerprinting Attacks with Intelligent Noise Injection" is accepted at ACSAC 2023 <br/>
+2023]** Our paper, "DefWeb: Defending User Privacy against Cache-based Website Fingerprinting Attacks with Intelligent Noise Injection," is accepted at ACSAC 2023 <br/>